The Truman Show: Production

+Development

 Andrew Niccol completed a one-page film treatment titled The Malcolm Show in May 1991.
 The original draft was more in tone of a science fiction thriller, with the story set in New York City.
 Niccol stated, "I think everyone questions the authenticity of their lives at certain points.
 It's like when kids ask if they're adopted."
 In the fall of 1993, producer Scott Rudin purchased the script for slightly over $1 million.
 Paramount Pictures agreed to distribute.
 Part of the deal called for Niccol to make his directing debut, though Paramount executives felt the estimated $80 million budget would be too high for him.
 In addition, Paramount wanted to go with an A-list director, paying Niccol extra money "to step aside".
-Brian De Palma was under negotiations to direct before he left United Talent Agency in March 1994.
+Brian De Palma was under negotiations to direct before he left United Talent Agency (UTA) in March 1994.
 Directors who were considered after De Palma's departure included Tim Burton, Sam Raimi, Terry Gilliam, David Cronenberg, Barry Sonnenfeld and Steven Spielberg before Peter Weir signed on in early 1995, following a recommendation of Niccol.
 Bryan Singer wanted to direct but Paramount decided to go with the more experienced Weir.

 Weir wanted the film to be funnier, feeling that Niccol's script was too dark, and declaring, "where [Niccol] had it depressing, I could make it light.
 It could convince audiences they could watch a show in this scope 24/7."
 Niccol wrote sixteen drafts of the script before Weir considered the script ready for filming.
 Later in 1995, Jim Carrey signed to star, but because of commitments with The Cable Guy and Liar Liar, he would not be ready to start filming for at least another year.
 Weir felt Carrey was perfect for the role and opted to wait for another year rather than recast the role.
 Niccol rewrote the script twelve times, while Weir created a fictionalized book about the show's history.
 He envisioned backstories for the characters and encouraged actors to do the same.

 Weir scouted locations in Eastern Florida but was dissatisfied with the landscapes.
 Sound stages at Universal Studios were reserved for the story's setting of Seahaven before Weir's wife Wendy Stites introduced him to Seaside, Florida, a "master-planned community" located in the Florida Panhandle.
 Pre-production offices were immediately opened in Seaside, where the majority of filming took place.
 The scenes of Truman's house were filmed at a residence owned by the Gaetz family, which included Florida State Senator Don Gaetz and U.S. representative Matt Gaetz.
+The scene at the Seahaven Nuclear Power Station was filmed outside the front entrance of the Lansing Smith Generating Plant at Lynn Haven, operated at the time by Gulf Power.
 Other scenes were shot at Paramount Studios in Los Angeles, California.
 Norman Rockwell paintings and 1960s postcards were used as inspiration for the film's design.
 Weir, Peter Biziou and Dennis Gassner researched surveillance techniques for certain shots.